MohanadAssali/MohanadAssali/README.md

 ## 🚀 Projects

-- **Equity Research** – Financial models on many US Stocks to guide investment decisions.
+- **Equity Research** – Financial models on various US Companies to guide investment decisions.

-- **Python for Finance** – Building Python Framework that can be applied to any stock, supplementing equity research.
+- **Python for Finance** – Building Python Framework that can be applied to any valuation, supplementing equity research.